kuda2012/workdiary/app_frontend/README.md

 # Workdiary - Chrome extension repo

-This is the repo for the front end of the actual Chrome extension, not the website.
+This is the repo for the front end of the actual Chrome extension.